jupiter126/lol/README.md

 Downsides:
 - The encrypted files get much bigger
 - It is cpu intensive
+- The recipient of the file and key must have the same crypto software used as to crypt the file!
 - As usual, if your computer is compromisde, if somebody steals your key, if you loose it,... it's pretty much game over for your data.

 Upsides: